 In addition to the financial resources that we would need to pursue the vision of becoming widely recognized as a world-class centre for management development, we would also need the human resources.
 We were clearly going to need more leadership, creativity and hard work if we were going to undertake a large number of new initiatives.
-Also, as the business education market became more competitive, the quality and professionalism of everything we did would to many of the faculty in leadership roles in the School that we would have to place increasing reliance on our staff, if we were fortunate at the Western Business School to have many highly effective individuals on our support staff.
+Also, as the business education market became more competitive, the quality and professionalism of everything we did would have to increase dramatically.
+It seemed to many of the faculty in leadership roles in the School that we would have to place increasing reliance on our staff, if we were to succeed.
+We have always been very fortunate at the Western Business School to have many highly effective individuals on our support staff.
 But, I felt that we could no longer just view them as 'support staff'.
+I had seen this in my two years in executive education, where much of what we had accomplished there had been the result of the creative ideas and initiative of individuals like Beverly Lennox, Sheryl Gregson and Marilyn Senft.
+We would need to unleash talented staff in all areas of the School and have them play a more active role in the development and implementation of strategies in their particular areas.
+This was reinforced by the preliminary findings of the Gender Equity Committee that had been established by Al Mikalachki in 1989.
+The leadership of the School was male-dominated and this didn't always create a 'friendly' environment for the female managers and staff.
+Giving the women managers and staff in the School a greater leadership role seemed to me a very good way to reduce some of the gender inequities that were perceived to exist in the School.